The environmental management system (EMS) has two areas of focus: environmental compliance and environmental sustainability.

 The LM EMS is a process for reducing the environmental impacts resulting from LM work activities, products, and services that directs work to occur in a manner that protects the workers, the public, and the environment.
 The LM EMS is integrated with the safety management system, which follows the “Plan-Do-Check-Act” cycle to ensure continuous improvement.

 DOE Order 436.1 "Departmental Sustainability,” defines requirements and responsibilities for managing sustainability within DOE.
-It requires DOE to comply with the sustainability requirements contained in Executive Order (EO) 13423, Strengthening Federal Environmental, Energy, and Transportation Management; EO 13514, Federal Leadership in Environmental, Energy, and Economic Performance; the National Energy Conservation Policy Act; the Energy Policy Acts (EPAct) of 1992 and 2005; the Energy Independence and Security Act of 2007; and continue to adhere to the inventory and reporting requirements of Section 301 through 313 (including implementing regulations) of the Emergency Planning and Community Right-to-Know Act, the Pollution Prevention Act of 1990 at DOE facilities, and related statutory and administrative requirements.
+It requires DOE to comply with the sustainability requirements contained in Executive Order (EO) 13653, Preparing the United States for the Impacts of Climate Change; and EO 13693, Planning for Federal Sustainability in the Next Decade; the National Energy Conservation Policy Act; the Energy Policy Acts (EPAct) of 1992 and 2005; the Energy Independence and Security Act of 2007; and continue to adhere to the inventory and reporting requirements of Section 301 through 313 (including implementing regulations) of the Emergency Planning and Community Right-to-Know Act, the Pollution Prevention Act of 1990 at DOE facilities, and related statutory and administrative requirements.
 The Order requires each site to develop and commit to implementing an annual Site Sustainability Plan (SSP) that identifies its respective contribution toward meeting DOE’s sustainability goals.
 Additionally, DOE sites must use an EMS as a platform for SSP implementation and teams with objectives and measurable targets that contribute to DOE meeting its sustainability goals.